- Automotive

 A University of Kentucky study confirms that fans have little impact on the air temperature in a barn.
 When researchers attempted to use box fans to direct air either into or out of the stall, the temperature was even hotter – about 3.5° F above outside air temperatures.
 The study concluded that “without an active air conditioning or evaporative cooling system, it is not possible to truly cool a barn or stall with a fan.”

-Barn misting systems
+Stable misting systems

-Evaporative cooling for barns
+Evaporative cooling for stables

 Evaporative cooling is a natural, animal-safe option for equine facilities.
 Portable evaporative coolers, also known as swamp coolers, take in hot air, pass it through water-soaked evaporative media, and then release the cooled air back into the environment.
 This process can reduce air temperatures by up to 30ºF.

-Since they only need water and electricity, and don’t use any toxic chemicals or refrigerants, evap coolers are a great choice for keeping horses cool.
+Since they only need water and electricity, and don’t use any toxic chemicals or refrigerants, evaporative coolers are a great choice to help keep horses cool.
 They also use minimal electricity, making them a more eco-friendly and cost-effective horse barn cooling system than traditional air conditioning.

 Comparing barn cooling methods